What is Marvel Cinematic Universe Phase One?

 This is the only sequel in the Marvel Cinematic Universe Phase One.

 Tony is attacked on two fronts, first by his industrial rival Richard Hammond (and Vanko), and then by his past.
 The whole movie deals with an unresolved relationship with his father, as well as his own approaching death.

 By the end of the movie, Tony as Iron Man finds new resolve.

 The Incredible Hulk (2008)

-Out of all the MCU and phase one movies, I feel that Marvel knew the least what to do with the character of the Hulk.
+Out of all the Marvel Cinematic Universe Phase One movies, Marvel knew the least what to do with the character of the Hulk.

-It’s such a different movie compared to the rest of the franchise, in some cases bordering more of an action-riddled drama than what you would expect from a Marvel film.
+Compared to the rest of the franchise it’s such a different movie.
+In some cases bordering more of an action-riddled drama than what you would expect from a Marvel film.